istoga/my-site/README.md

 =======

-This is an example profile project made during webdev bootcamp.
-I have made it a bit more personal and tailored it to my liking while attempting to keep the essence of the initial project.
+This is a profile of projects made during my self-taught webdev journey.

 Built With